Smart As...

-Smart As... is a puzzle game for the PlayStation Vita.
-It was developed by Climax Studios and published by the XDev Studio Europe department of Sony Computer Entertainment.
-The game was released in North America on October 30, 2012, and Europe and Australia on October 31, 2012.
+Smart As... is a 2012 edutainment puzzle video game developed by Climax Studios and published by Sony Computer Entertainment for the PlayStation Vita.
+It is similar in style to Nintendo's Brain Age series.

 Gameplay

 Smart As... is designed, like most other brain training games, to be played once a day in order to achieve a Brain Power Score.
 The user is challenged to a brain game from each of the game's four areas: Arithmetic, Logic, Observation and Language.
 After playing each brain game the user's cumulative average score from each category is presented as their Brain Power Score for the day.
 This score is then shared with the Smart As World which allows the user to see where their score stands against everyone else in the world.
 After each day's Daily Training the user will unlock one of brain games in the Free play area allowing them to play and practice at any time.

 In addition to the Daily Training Mode and the Free play area the game also contains an extensive charts and stats section allowing the user to see their score from every day played as well as recording the answers to all questions answered and other in game statistics and finally the Smart As World section which contains all of the game's player and geographic leaderboards, access to "near challenges" and a GPS based Street Smart game mode.